Profit First for UK freelancers - header image of pots containing fans of 20 pound notes

 Frequently asked questions

-Here are a few questions that have come up when I’ve explained Profit First for UK freelancers in the past.
+Here are a few questions that have come up when I’ve explained Profit First for UK freelancers:

 Not at all!
 Honestly, percentages are a doddle to work out.
 And the peace of mind it gives you is priceless.
-Use the online percentage calculator website if you’re really struggling with the Maths.
+Use the online percentage calculator website if you’re really struggling.

 Absolutely.
 It’s up to you.
-Every business and business owner is different.
+Every business is different.
 The Profit First book gives more suggestions.

 You can, but then it’s not Profit First.
 It’s the percentages which are the game-changer.
 In a ‘feast’ month, you put more in.
 So when a ‘famine’ month comes along, you’re covered.

-Yes, although I only do it if there’s a significant surplus in Operating Expenses.
-Just don’t touch your Tax pot!
+Yes, although I only do it if there’s a big surplus in Operating Expenses.
+And hands off that Tax pot!

 Ah, the classic “Not so much a question, more of a statement.”